-Saitama is obviously the strongest hero around, so why does his rank not reflect this?
+Saitama is obviously the strongest hero around, so why is he only B class?
 We answer this question below.
 This article is written from the Manga perspective, but some notes about the webcomic are added in the last section.

 In short, Saitama is a B class hero due to a mixture of circumstances.
 He has issues selling his worth and society in One-Punch Man is corrupt.
 The fact that Saitama does not really fit in with society also does not help.